-The Jaboticaba is a fruit unlike no other, purple, sweet, tangy taste with a softcore.
+The Jaboticaba is a fruit unlike any other, purple, sweet, tangy taste with a soft core.
 If you are gardening in Florida and are obsessed with tropical fruit, the Jaboticaba tree is a tree you need in your garden.
+This unique fruit tree is just one of the many amazing fruits that grow in Florida.

 There are many things to know before you consider ordering your very own Jaboticaba or decide to visit your local nursery, such as knowing the varieties of which Jaboticaba there are as well as how to plant and care for one.